FREQUENTLY ASKED QUESTIONS

 Yes we do!
 Please visit our Contactless Pick-Up Policy for more information.

 Do you offer delivery?

 Yes we do!
-We are excited to have collaborated with Mrs. Grocery to offer delivery within the Ottawa Valley for $10/order.
-Please visit our Delivery Policy for more information.
-Or, visit Mrs. Grocery Ottawa Valley's website to place your order for delivery.
+We are excited to have collaborated with Mrs. Grocery to offer delivery within the Ottawa Valley, Cornwall, Centre Wellington, North Bay, Kitchener-Waterloo, and surrounding areas for only $10/order.

 Do you offer shipping?

 We ship our branded merchandise within Canada.
 Shipping rates and options will appear in the shopping cart.
 Unfortunately, we do not currently ship our perishable meat products.
 Please see our Shipping Policy for more information.